-In such a scenario, your selected theme should help the website load pages quickly so as to keep the visitors engaged.
+In such a scenario, your selected theme should help the website load pages quickly to keep the visitors engaged.
 And, for that to happen, you must choose a theme that is well-structured, SEO-friendly and is developed adequately.
-If confused, visit CyberChimps WooCommerce themes section and you’ll get a perfect theme for sure.
+If confused, visit CyberChimps WooCommerce themes section, and you’ll surely get a perfect theme.

 2. Select a Fast Web Host

-Several owners begin their WooCommerce store with inexpensive shared web hosting, which might make perfect sense in the starting stage.
+Several owners begin their WooCommerce store with inexpensive shared web hosting instead of SEO friendly hosting, which might make perfect sense in the starting stage..
 However, over the period of time, with an increase in traffic and the bandwidth requirements, you must outgrow the shared hosting.

-That’s exactly where you must start looking out for a better option that provides more memory, disk space, and bandwidth.
+That’s exactly where you must start looking for a better option that provides more memory, disk space, and bandwidth.
 This way, you can seamlessly increase WordPress speed by making the navigation efficient for customers.
-But, if you’ll continue to run the store on limited bandwidth and space, it’ll have an adverse effect on the speed.
+But, if you continue to run the store on limited bandwidth and space, it’ll adversely affect the speed.

 3. Caching Plugin to Speed Up WooCommerce

 Basically, caching enables you to speed the WooCommerce website by storing a resource copy of the store.
-This way, your visitors get to experience quick page loading as the store doesn’t waste any more time by gaining the resources, such as JS, CSS, and other files.
+This way, your visitors experience quick page loading as the store doesn’t waste more time by gaining the resources, such as JS, CSS, and other files.

-With WordPress, you can gain a variety of caching plugins that’d help you create and store a static version of your site so that whenever a customer returns, they’d only see the cached version of pages.
+With WordPress, you can gain various caching plugins that’d help you create and store a static version of your site so that whenever a customer returns, they’d only see the cached version of pages.

 4. Use a Content Delivery Network (CDN)

-Over a period of time, CDNs have helped solve problems related to the geographical distance between servers and users seamlessly.
-Thus, if your traffic is coming from different countries, investing in the CDN network is worth every penny.
+Over time, CDNs have helped seamlessly solve problems related to the geographical distance between servers and users.
+Thus, investing in the CDN network is worth every penny if your traffic is coming from different countries.

-A Content Delivery Network (CDN) increases the site load time of WooCommerce stores by serving cached static content right from servers positioned near the geographic location of the user.
+A Content Delivery Network (CDN) increases the site load time of WooCommerce stores by serving cached static content from servers positioned near the user’s geographic location.
 This way, you can ensure a faster experience for your website visitors.

 5. Optimize Images on Your Site